 Intense agricultural tasks are carried out at the community.
 These may be seen through some visit to local farms specialized in growing hop –an ingredient that provides aroma to beer- and fine fruit.

 Besides being the seat of the National Hop Festival, El Bolsón is known for its regional handicrafts market, where works done in pottery, wool, wood, leather, metal, dry flowers stand out.
 Other products such as jam, fresh vegetables, recently picked-up flowers, knives and candles are also for sale.

-El Bolsón can be reached by land through National Routes 258 and 40.
-There are also airlines which offer flights to the nearby cities of San Carlos de Bariloche or Esquel, and many shuttles connect them with El Bolsón.
+El Bolsón may be accessed through National Routes 258 and 40.
+There are also airlines flying to the nearby Cities of San Carlos de Bariloche or Esquel.
+The remaining distance is completed using various means of transport.